 Karnataka HC refuses to defer rape trial against Prajwal Revanna

+On April 3, the Bengaluru trial court framed serious charges against him, including rape, criminal intimidation, and illegal dissemination of private videos.

-Bengaluru, The Karnataka High Court on Friday dismissed a plea seeking to delay the rape trial against suspended JD leader Prajwal Revanna.
+The Karnataka High Court on Friday dismissed a plea seeking to delay the rape trial against suspended JD(S) leader Prajwal Revanna.

 The petition had been filed by his mother, Bhavani Revanna, requesting time for her son to appoint new legal representation.